Highlights

 What is YAML?

-YAML is a human-readable data-serialization language.
-It is a superset of JSON, which means YAML can contain JSON objects.
-In addition to supporting JSON data types, it also supports dates and timestamps.
-YAML is often used to configure files in different programming languages and platforms.
+YAML is a highly human-readable data-serialization language.
+It is actually a superset of JSON, which means a valid YAML file can theoretically contain JSON objects.
+In addition to supporting standard JSON data types, it also supports complex types like dates and timestamps.

 Difference Between YAML vs. JSON